-The University of Texas at Arlington (UTA) was established in 1895 and has evolved into one of the leading universities in the Dallas/Fort Worth Metroplex.
+The University of Texas at Arlington (UTA) was established in 1895 and is a nationally ranked Carnegie Research 1 University.
+Students benefit from its ideal location in the heart of one of America’s most opportunistic economies--the Dallas/Fort Worth Metroplex.

 If you attend UT Arlington through CAP, you are not eligible to be considered for UTA’s General Academic Scholarships.
 But you may be eligible for other scholarships.